What is the difference between depression and sadness?

 How to recognise the difference between depression and sadness and learn when you may need to seek professional support.

-Read moreEveryone feels sad or down from time to time, but this does not necessarily mean you are depressed.
+Read moreEveryone has sad feelings or gets down from time to time, but this does not necessarily mean you are depressed.
 Understand the symptoms of depression, and how to treat it.

-Everyone feels sad or down from time to time, but this does not necessarily mean you are depressed.
+Everyone has sad feelings or gets down from time to time, but this does not necessarily mean you are depressed.

 Men may not recognise they have depression.
 If they do acknowledge it to themselves, they are often reluctant to talk about it or seek help.
 But depression is treatable, and the sooner you recognise the symptoms, the sooner you can recover.